The semi-classical limit of large fermionic systems: Fermionic semi-classical measures

 In our case $M=\R^{2d}$ and $c=(2\pi)^{-d}$ but the result is actually true for any Borel set $M$ in $\R^D$ and any $c>0$.
 The theorem says that infinite exchangeable (i.e.~symmetric) fermionic systems are always convex combination of independent ones.

-\begin{proof} The usual theorem from~\cite{HewSav-55} furnishes a probability measure $\rm P$ on the set $\cP(M)$ of all the Borel probability measures on $M$ such that~\eqref{eq:deFinetti} holds with $\cS$ replaced by $\cP(M)$.
-We therefore only have to prove that this measure $\rm P$ has its support on $\cS$, which can be identified as a subset of $\cP(M)$.
-The assumption that $0\leq m^{(k)}\leq1$ implies $m^{(k)}(A^k)\leq |A|^k$ for any Borel set $A\subset M$, and this gives
+\begin{proof} A very similar theorem is proved in~\cite[p.~510--511]{CagLioMarPul-92} (see also ~\cite[Lemma~4]{MesSpo-82}).
+The usual theorem from~\cite{HewSav-55} furnishes a probability measure $\rm P\in\cP(\cP(M))$ such that~\eqref{eq:deFinetti} holds with $\cS$ replaced by $\cP(M)$.
+The condition $0\leq \mu\leq 1$ can be characterized by the property that $\mu(A)\leq |A|$ for all $A$ in a countable set of balls, showing that $\cS$ is a measurable set in $\cP(M)$.
+We therefore only have to prove that this measure $\rm P$ is concentrated on $\cS$.
+Now, the assumption that $0\leq m^{(k)}\leq1$ implies $m^{(k)}(A^k)\leq |A|^k$ for any Borel set $A\subset M$, and this gives

 for every $k\geq1$.
-Taking $k\to\ii$ proves that $\rm P$ is supported on the subset of $\cP(M)$ containing all the probability measures $\mu$ such that $\mu(A)\leq |A|$ for all Borel sets $A$.
-These measures are absolutely continuous with respect to the Lebesgue measure and the corresponding density is between $0$ and $1$. \end{proof}
+Taking $k\to\ii$ proves that $\rm P$ is concentrated on the subset of $\cP(M)$ containing all the probability measures $\mu$ such that $\mu(A)\leq |A|$ for all $A$.
+These measures are absolutely continuous with respect to the Lebesgue measure and the corresponding density is between $0$ and~$1$. \end{proof}